DevExpress/devextreme-demos/JSDemos/Demos/Autocomplete/Overview/description.md

 ## Handle Value Change

 To handle value changes, implement the [onValueChanged](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#onValueChanged) function.
-In this demo, we use **onValueChanged** to display values of all Autocomplete components.
+In this demo, we use **onValueChanged** to display the values of all Autocomplete components.

 ## Appearance Customization